AutodeskGames/stingray-docs/source/interactive_help/importing_assets/link_to_dcc/send_to_maya.md

 #Send materials to Maya, Maya LT, or 3ds Max

-You can easily send and update materials between Stingray and Maya, Maya LT, or 3ds Max using the **Send to** command.
+You can easily send and update materials between {{ProductName}} and Maya, Maya LT, or 3ds Max using the **Send to** command.

-By default, materials are automatically sent with a unit when it is transferred between Stingray and your DCC tool.
+By default, materials are automatically sent along with each unit when you transfer the unit between {{ProductName}} and your DCC tool.

 > **Tip:** To change this behavior, select **File > Settings > Editor Settings** and disable **Send materials with unit**.

-**To send a material from Stingray to your DCC tool**
+**To send a material from the interactive editor to your DCC tool**

 1. Establish a connection with Maya, Maya LT, or 3ds Max.
 See ~{ Send assets to a DCC tool }~.